Transcription (biology): CpG island methylation and demethylation

-Transcription regulation at about 60% of promoters is also controlled by methylation of cytosines within CpG dinucleotides (where 5’ cytosine is followed by 3’ guanine or CpG sites).
+Transcription regulation at about 60% of promoters is also controlled by methylation of cytosines within CpG dinucleotides (where 5' cytosine is followed by 3' guanine or CpG sites).
 5-methylcytosine (5-mC) is a methylated form of the DNA base cytosine (see Figure).
 5-mC is an epigenetic marker found predominantly within CpG sites.
 About 28 million CpG dinucleotides occur in the human genome.
 In most tissues of mammals, on average, 70% to 80% of CpG cytosines are methylated (forming 5-methylCpG or 5-mCpG).
-Methylated cytosines within 5’cytosine-guanine 3’ sequences often occur in groups, called CpG islands.
+However, unmethylated cytosines within 5'cytosine-guanine 3' sequences often occur in groups, called CpG islands, at active promoters.
 About 60% of promoter sequences have a CpG island while only about 6% of enhancer sequences have a CpG island.
 CpG islands constitute regulatory sequences, since if CpG islands are methylated in the promoter of a gene this can reduce or silence gene transcription.

 DNA methylation regulates gene transcription through interaction with methyl binding domain (MBD) proteins, such as MeCP2, MBD1 and MBD2.
 These MBD proteins bind most strongly to highly methylated CpG islands.
 These MBD proteins have both a methyl-CpG-binding domain as well as a transcription repression domain.
 They bind to methylated DNA and guide or direct protein complexes with chromatin remodeling and/or histone modifying activity to methylated CpG islands.
 MBD proteins generally repress local chromatin such as by catalyzing the introduction of repressive histone marks, or creating an overall repressive chromatin environment through nucleosome remodeling and chromatin reorganization.

 As noted in the previous section, transcription factors are proteins that bind to specific DNA sequences in order to regulate the expression of a gene.
 The binding sequence for a transcription factor in DNA is usually about 10 or 11 nucleotides long.
 As summarized in 2009, Vaquerizas et al. indicated there are approximately 1,400 different transcription factors encoded in the human genome by genes that constitute about 6% of all human protein encoding genes.
 About 94% of transcription factor binding sites (TFBSs) that are associated with signal-responsive genes occur in enhancers while only about 6% of such TFBSs occur in promoters.